-If you lived in Liberia instead of United States, you would:
+If you moved to Liberia from the United States, you would:

 MAKE 98.7% LESS MONEY EVERY YEAR